gilyes/nightscout-exporter/README.md

 ## Features

-- Fetches CGM (Continuous Glucose Monitor) entries and treatment data from Nightscout
+- Fetches CGM entries, treatment and device status data from Nightscout
-- Converts glucose values from mg/dL to mmol/L (enabled by default, configurable)
-- Works in local timezone by default (automatically handles UTC conversion)
 - Exports data in multiple formats:
   - Raw entries CSV (with converted values)
   - Raw treatments CSV (normalized columns)
+  - Raw devicestatus CSV
-  - Combined and processed CSV with unified schema
+  - Combined and processed CSV with unified schema including IOB/COB. **Note:** For IOB/COB, only Loop data is supported at this time.
 - Configurable date ranges and record limits

 ## Prerequisites